lqhuang/SOD-cryoem/README.md

 Lots of codes are copyright Marcus A. Brubaker and Ali Punjani, 2015 for [cryoem-cvpr2015](https://github.com/mbrubake/cryoem-cvpr2015).

-Questions or comments regarding this code should be directed to Lanqing Huang (lqhuang@csrc.ac.cn).
+Questions or comments regarding this code should be directed to Haiguang Liu(hgliu@csrc.ac.cn) or Lanqing Huang (lqhuang@csrc.ac.cn).

 Getting Started